rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 **Reef modelling:** We provide uncertainty quantification estimation of free parameters using Bayesian inference for reef modelling (BayesReef).
 Collaborators: A/Prof. Jody Webster and Dr. Tristan Salles, School of Geosciences; Prof. Sally Cripps, Centre for Translational Data Science.

-**Mineral exploration:** We use sysnergy of machine learning, geo-physical forward models, and Bayesian inference for robust location of sites for mineraral prospecting and exploration.
+**Mineral exploration:**  We provide a synergy of machine learning, geo-physical forward models, and Bayesian inference for the robust location of sites for mineral prospecting and exploration.
 Collaborators: Prof. Chris Clark, Dr. Hugo Olierook (Curtin University); Prof. Sally Cripps, Centre for Translational Data Science;   Prof. Dietmar Muller, School of Geosciences

 **Machine consciousness:** Develop computational models of machine consciousness that simulate aspects such as personality, affection, and reasoning.